 A Soldier surveys the damage in Eglinton Public Elementary School which had been used as a Billet by soldiers from 173 Pioneer Company while below shows the devastation in Eglinton Street in May 1941.

-No comparison picture can be taken as Eglinton Street was demolished.
-(I.W.M.)
+No comparison picture can be taken as Eglinton Street was demolished as can be seen below (I.W.M.)

 Photographs of Soldiers trying to make the most of things and enjoying a Cup of Tea.